Tencent-RTC/TUIRoomKit/iOS/README.en.md

 This document describes how to quickly run the TUIRoomKit demo project to make a high-quality audio/video call.
 For more information on the TUIRoomKit component connection process, see **[Integrating TUIRoomKit (iOS)](https://trtc.io/document/54842)**.

+> [!IMPORTANT]
+> The commercial version of TRTC Conference (TUIRoomKit) is coming soon.
+Please contact us to get a free trial of the powerful features of the commercial SDK (version 2.0). <br>
+The default download on GitHub is the 2.0 version SDK.
+You need to contact us through the following method to activate its use:<br>
+·Send an email to: chaooliang@tencent.com, please be sure to include the SDKAPPID in your email, so we can quickly respond and activate it for you.(Recommended for a quick response)<br>
+·Join the Telegram group: https://t.me/+EPk6TMZEZMM5OGY1?s_url=https%3A%2F%2Ftrtc.io.

 ## Directory Structure
 ```
 TUIRoomKit